-Matthew used paid promotion on Reddit, Stumbleupon, Facebook and Twitter to increase his social lift.
+Matthew used paid promotion as part of his social media marketing strategy on Reddit, Stumbleupon, Facebook and Twitter to increase his social lift.

-3. You’ll want to treat this like a blog post.
+3. You’ll want to treat this like a blog post when it comes to content promotion.
 So, reach out to influencers and BuzzFeed users telling them about your post.
 This’ll increase the activity on your post.

 Here is the outreach email Matthew used.

-- Basic SEO rules apply: So don’t link irrelevantly or use keyword rich anchor texts.
+- Basic SEO rules apply for the search engines and your target audience: So don’t link irrelevantly or use keyword rich anchor texts.